keiserlab/keiserlab.github.io/collections/_people/luca_ponzoni.md

 jobtitle: Postdoctoral Scholar
 bio:
 type: member
-excerpt: "Biographical summary for Luca Ponzoni, PhD, Postdoctoral Scholar in the Keiser Lab at UCSF."
+excerpt: "Luca obtained his PhD in Physics and Chemistry of Biological Systems at SISSA, Trieste (Italy).
+As a postdoc in the Bahar lab at the University of Pittsburgh, h"
 header:
   teaser: /assets/images/people/bio-ponzoni.jpg
 papers: